skwong25/Search_A_Movie_App/README.md

 `<SearchButton/>` initially renders a search button.
 If no keyword has been provided, the search button is inert.

-If a keyword is provided, clicking the search button fires a HTTP GET request to OmDb API via MovieApp's fetchMovieData() function.
+If a keyword is provided, clicking the search button fires a HTTP GET request to OmDb API via MovieApp's `fetchMovieData()` function.

 If no data is found, the app fires an alert message.

 <img src="./images/alertScreenshot.png" width="450" alt="screenshot2">

 The data returned is an array of nested objects containing information in key-value pairs.
-Each object represents one movie.
-The fetchMovieData() function stores this data by updating MovieApp.state.movie.
+Each object represents one movie. `fetchMovieData()` stores this data by updating MovieApp.state.movie.

-The fetchMovieData() function updates MovieApp.state.isPerformingSearch to 'true' to indicate a search has been run.
+fetchMovieData() updates `MovieApp.state.isPerformingSearch` to `true` to indicate a search has been run.

 ```javascript
 fetchMovieData() {